trulia/hologram/README.md

   components in the same category will be written to the same page.
 * **name**: This is used for grouping components, by assigning a name a component can be referenced in another component as a parent.
-* **parent**: Optional.
-If this is set the current component will be displayed as a section within the parent's documentation.
+* **parent**: (Optional.)
+This should be the **name** of another components.
+If this is set the current component will be displayed as a section within the **parent**'s documentation.

+For example, you might have a component with the **name** 'buttons' and another component named 'buttonSkins'.
+You could set the **parent** for the 'buttonSkins' component to be 'buttons'.
+It would then nest the skins documentation inside the 'buttons' documentation.
+Each level of nesting (components are infinitely nestable) will have a heading tag that represents its depth.
+In this example 'buttons' would have an `h1` and 'buttonSkins' would have an `h2`.
+This you can [see this example here](https://github.com/trulia/hologram-example/tree/master/components/button), and the output of this nesting [here](http://trulia.github.io/hologram-example/base_css.html#Buttons).

 ###Documentation Assets